 TheOpenTelemetry Transformation Languageis a powerful, flexible language designed to transform telemetry dataefficiently within the OpenTelemetry Collector.
 It provides a vendor-neutral wayto filter, transform, and modify data before it is exported to various analysisbackends.

-project, but it holds great potential for simplifying and standardizing theprocessing of telemetry data in observability pipelines.
+It is still under active development as part of the otel-collector-contribproject, but it holds great potential for simplifying and standardizing theprocessing of telemetry data in observability pipelines.

 7. Demo application